Canterbury-Bankstown Bulldogs: History

 On Wednesday 22 July 2020, the club announced that they had secured the services of former Manly Warringah Sea Eagles head coach and current (at 22 July 2020) Penrith Panthers assistant coach, Trent Barrett to coach the club from the start of season 2021 on a three-year deal.

 Canterbury finished the 2020 NRL season in 15th place on the table after a horror year on and off the field.
 Canterbury finished on equal points with Brisbane but avoided the wooden spoon due to a slightly better for and against record.

 Canterbury started the 2021 NRL season poorly losing their opening three matches including being kept scoreless in round 2 & round 3 against Penrith and Brisbane respectively.
 This was the first time in the club's history that this had occurred.
 In round 4 of the 2021 NRL season, Canterbury were defeated 38-0 by South Sydney in the traditional Good Friday game.
 Canterbury became only the second team in the NRL era to lose three straight games without scoring a point after Cronulla who achieved this in the 2014 NRL season.

 It was also the worst start to a season by any team since Glebe in the 1928 NSWRFL season who managed to only score 12 points in their first four matches.

-On 30 June 2021, Canterbury were fined $50,000 by the NRL after failing to communicate the increased Covid restrictions to players.
-The incident was in relation to five Canterbury players visiting Sydney's Eastern Suburbs which was a Covid-19 hotspot.
+On 30 June 2021, Canterbury were fined $50,000 by the NRL after failing to communicate the increased COVID restrictions to players.
+The incident was in relation to five Canterbury players visiting Sydney's Eastern Suburbs which was a COVID-19 hotspot.

-In round 16 of the 2021 NRL season, Canterbury suffered their third heaviest defeat in club history losing 66-0 to Manly-Warringah at WEstern Sydney Stadium.
+In round 16 of the 2021 NRL season, Canterbury suffered their third heaviest defeat in club history losing 66–0 to Manly-Warringah at Western Sydney Stadium.

-In round 22 of the 2021 NRL season, Canterbury were handed their sixth Wooden Spoon after losing 24-10 against the New Zealand Warriors.
+In round 22 of the 2021 NRL season, Canterbury were handed their sixth wooden spoon after losing 24–10 against the Warriors.
 Canterbury needed to win the match and their remaining three fixtures to avoid finishing last.

 Despite a number of off-season recruits, Canterbury started the 2022 NRL season poorly winning only two of their first ten matches.
 On 16 May 2022, Canterbury head coach Trent Barrett resigned from his position with the club sitting bottom of the table.

 On 18 May 2022, Michael Potter was named as interim coach of the Canterbury-Bankstown Bulldogs after the resignation of Barrett.
 Under Potter, the club won five of their last 14 matches to avoid the wooden spoon by finishing 12th.